LucaBernstein/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>CloudProfile contains a reference to a CloudProfile or a NamespacedCloudProfile.</p>
+<p>CloudProfile contains a reference to a CloudProfile or a NamespacedCloudProfile.
+Either this field or the to-be-deprecated field CloudProfileName has to be set.</p>
 </td>
 </tr>
 <tr>